 One in five people aged 8-25 years old have a probable mental disorder.
 Hundreds of thousands of children and young people have to wait months - even years - for help that is often completely inadequate.
 Many are paying the price with their lives.

-For years and years, a coalition of unaccountable companies acting in their own self-interest have pursued business strategies that have maximised both profits and misery.
+This crisis didn’t come from nowhere.
+For years and years, a coalition of unaccountable companies - from big tech and fossil fuel companies to property developers and private healthcare - have pursued business strategies that have maximised both profits and misery.

-Through direct action, story-telling, investigation and alliances, we’ll show that our suffering isn’t individual or accidental — it’s engineered for profit.
-We will channel our lived experience to force lifesaving shifts in mental health policy.
+Through direct action, story-telling, investigation and alliances, we’re showing that our suffering isn’t individual or accidental — it’s engineered for profit.
+We are channelling our lived experience into forcing lifesaving shifts in mental health policy.

 Join us in calling for a future where young people can thrive, not just barely survive.